edinaftcteams/ftc-shared/TeamCodeSamples/Basics/readme.md

 Given the interest in mecanum wheels and holonomic drive trains, [EdinaFTCOmniTest.java](EdinaFTCOmniTest.java) in ths folder, is a great place to begin your understanding and testing of holonomic drives.
-It should be a permanent part of your test toolkit for verifying your holonomic drive train setup.
+This op mode should be a permanent part of your test toolkit for verifying your holonomic drive train setup.